Sourdough Artisan Loaf

 Instructions

-- In a large bowl, combine the ingredients completely with your hands.
+- In a large bowl or stand mixer bowl, combine the ingredients completely.

 - Your dough will be ready when its a soft like supple consistency.

 - Place the ball of dough in a greased bowl and cover with a tea towel.
-Let sit for 8-24 hours.
+Let sit at room temperature for 8-24 hours.

 - Once the dough has risen.
-Punch it to deflate it and put it on a floured surface and roll it back into a ball.
+Punch it to deflate it and put it on a lightly floured surface and form it into a nice round shape.

 - When ready to bake, heat the oven to 450 degrees.

-- Place a dutch oven with lid inside while it heats.
-When the oven is ready, remove the dutch oven.
+- Place a Dutch oven with lid inside while it heats.
+Leave the Dutch oven in for 30 minutes.
+When ready, remove the hot Dutch oven.

 - Cut a piece of parchment paper large enough to fit the loaf in the center once baked.